cherrynoize/theme/README.md

 </details>

 > Screenshots may not always be up-to-date.
-You can check themes out by running
+You can check installed themes
-> `theme-picker`.
+> by running `theme-picker`.

 ## 🧱 Dependencies